AvinashKa1094/Fetch-weather-data-from-Openweathermap-API-using-Python/README.md

 # Fetch-weather-data-from-Openweathermap-API-using-Python
-For fetching weather data you need first make your account for api key,open weather website so that you can with your key diectly access weather and get current weather detail.
+For access weather data thorw openweathermap you need first viste website of www.openweathermap.org.
+And signup for api key with the api key you can access weather data throw api key.
-Here its a website for create id https://openweathermap.org/ .You can create your id here and in key secssion you can provide your api key.
-After creating api key you go thorw this code and you can easly find weather deatil in using python code.
+Here i give python file weatheruse.py you can see tere code and try to get weather deatil throw code using your api key.